simpleCodeGuy/modbus_master/README.md

     ```
 4. ```isStoppedSync```
     - A boolean field which tells whether ModbusMaster object is stopped.
+    - When this is true, then it means that all resources of this object including TCP sockets have been properly stopped.
     ```
     print(modbusMaster.isStoppedSync);
     ```
 5. ```isStoppedAsync```
     - A Future which is true when ModbusMaster object is stopped.
+    - When this is Future of true, then it means that resources of this object including including TCP sockets have been properly stopped.
     ```
     print(await modbusMaster.isStoppedAsync);
     ```